 5 ways to grab your share of the fourth-quarter rush

-The government spends a third of its total annual budget in the final quarter of the fiscal year, and this is definitely a busy time for government contractors.
+The government spends a third of its total annual budget in the fourth quarter of the fiscal year, and this is definitely a busy time for government contractors.

 So as you enter the final quarter, there are some actions you can take to maximize your share of the government’s year-end spending.
 To do this, almost every customer-facing manager in your company needs to engage in your year-end sales campaign, and your internal sales support organization—especially your proposal team—needs to step up its op tempo.